Vikas-ABD/historical_monuments_ai/README.md

 Exposing the app on port 8501.
 🔥 What Happens When Multiple Users Connect?
 Each user gets an independent session in Streamlit.
-The bot runs a single process, suitable for light concurrent usage.
+The bot runs as a single process, suitable for light concurrent usage.
-For production use, deploy on AWS ECS/Fargate with Auto Scaling and Application Load Balancer for better concurrency.
+For production use, deploy on AWS ECS/Fargate with:

+Auto Scaling
+Application Load Balancer
+This ensures better concurrency handling.

+💡 How It Works
+When a user visits the app, a short example of the chat follows:

+vbnet
+Copy
+Edit
+Bot: Hey, I am a historical agent AI.
+You can ask anything around it.
+User: Hey, I am travelling to Noida next month for official work.
+Can you suggest me something to visit?
+Bot: Hey, have you visited the Taj Mahal in Agra before?
+User: No, this is my first visit to India.
+Bot: Great!
+I think you must visit the Taj Mahal in Agra.
+Agra is around 200Km from Noida and one can easily take a cab from Noida to Agra.
+User: Thanks.
+Bot: If you can share your email, I can send a few details related to the Taj Mahal.
+User: No thanks, I am in a hurry.
+Later.
+Bot: There are many places around Agra which one should visit.
+Since you are leaving, I suggest you share your email and I can share a lot of places to visit around.
+User: Thanks, my email is abc@xyz.com
+Bot: Thanks!
+I have sent a 6-digit code to your email.
+Can you please confirm it with the code?
+User: Sure, it's 992812
+Bot: Sorry, it's incorrect.
+Can you please check again?
+User: Sorry, typo.
+It's 982812.
+Bot: Great!
+Thanks.
+I’ll shoot you the email soon.
+Take care.
 ✅ What's Next?
 Connect with a backend API (FastAPI/Flask) for scalable chatbot processing.
 Store chat history in Redis or a database.
 Add authentication and user dashboards!
 🙌 Acknowledgments
 Built with Streamlit for quick prototyping.
+Powered by LangChain for conversational AI capabilities.
+Email functionality enabled by Gmail SMTP.
+📄 License
+This project is licensed under the MIT License.
+See the LICENSE file for details.

+📧 Contact
+For questions or feedback, feel free to reach out:
+📩 your_email@example.com
+🌐 GitHub Repo